 Description: This value serves to identify the "science content" version of the quality assurance (QA) lookup tables.
-It is stored as a string and has the form: "Qvvv yyyy:MM:dd:hh:mm", where "Q" is for QA, "vvv" is an integer version number that gets incremented and "yyyy:MM:dd:hh:mm" is the date and time of the lost change to any LUT (see [6] for more data;].
-Whether the QA of the last change to any LUT (see [6] for more details).
-Whether the QA LUT table is changed or not, the serial number is updated for each new LUT submission.
+It is stored as a string and has the form: "Qvvv yyyy:MM:dd:hh:mm", where "Q" is for QA, "vvv" is an integer version number that gets incremented and "yyyy:MM:dd:hh:mm" is the date and time of the last change to any LUT (see [6] for more details).
+Whether the QA LUT is changed or not, the serial number is updated for each new LUT submission.
 It is placed in each of the L1B Earth view products.

-Complete LUT histories may be found on the MCST Level 1B Product Information web page (http://www.mcst.ssai.biz/mcstweb/L1B/product.html).
+Complete LUT histories may be found on the MCST Level 1B Product

+Information web page (http://mcst.gsfc.nasa.gov/l1b/product-information).

-Data type: char8
+Data type: char8 21 Count:

-Example: "Q001 1998:01:28:12:00"
+"Q001 1998:01:28:12:00" Example: